haofengac/MonoDepth-FPN-PyTorch/README.md

 * FPN is an effective backbone for monocular depth estimation because of its ability to extract features and semantics at different scales.
 It can achieve its potential if guided by proper loss functions.
 * Gradient and normal losses help prevent the model getting stuck in local optimum and guide it toward better convergence, as shown in the ablation study.
 * Some existing state-of-the-art methods ourperform ours in certain metrics, and we believe that this is due to the adaptive BerHu loss.
-We will try to incorporate this loss soon.

 ## Related Work
 * Eigen et al. were the first to use CNNs for depth estimation: predicting a coarse global output and then a finer local network.